-"Layers are great for adding softness and movement, while showcasing texture," says Adrianne Johnson, Stylist at Maxine Salon in Chicago.
+"Layers are great for adding softness and movement, while showcasing texture," says Adrianne Johnston, Stylist at Maxine Salon in Chicago.
 "They can eliminate bulk for thick hair, create fullness for thin hair, and can add an edge or balance, depending on your desired look."

 Below, find 50 short, layered haircuts that'll finally inspire you to make the chop this time once and for all.

 Though layers can typically help add heft and texture to thin hairstyles, they're just as gorgeous on tightly coiled curls.
 These ones add shape to the style (and tons of versatility).
-"Curly hair can vary throughout the head, so observe the consistency of the curls to determine what layering is best," Johnson says.
+"Curly hair can vary throughout the head, so observe the consistency of the curls to determine what layering is best," Johnston says.

 The '60s-inspired shag is without a doubt one of the coolest hairstyles right now (and always, IMHO).
 The only way to get it?
 Lots of layers.
-"You need enough hair and density to pull off a layered shag," says Johnson.
+"You need enough hair and density to pull off a layered shag," says Johnston.
 "The more movement and piecey parts, the better, without looking stringy."